ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 You can create additional identities inside the AWS account and they can be restricted.

-I'll talk about this more soon,

-but this uses a service called

-Identity and Access Management,

-known as IAM.

-And with IAM you can
-create other identities

-inside the account.
+Identity and Access Management service (known as IAM)  can create other identities inside the account.

-So these can be different
-types of identities.
+Types of identities:

 We've got IAM users,